The history of Hangul; the language that defines Korea.

 Let’s take a look the Korean alphabet:

 Learning Hangul is like math.
-Like a times table, trace finger across the chart until they meet.
+Like a times table, trace a finger across the chart until they meet.
 Then, combine the vowels with the consonants.

 - ㄱ (g sound) + ㅏ (a sound) = 가 (ga sound)